kittenparry/dot-files/.i3/README.md

 * `gtk-application-prefer-dark-theme=false` in `$HOME/.config/gtk-3.0/settings.ini` to fix some GTK programs not following the settings of `lxappearance`.
 * DOOM works properly with sounds using [steam-dos](https://github.com/dreamer/steam-dos) compatibility tool by creating the directory `~/.local/share/Steam/compatibilitytools.d/` and following the rest of the instructions with it.
 * `ln -s /mnt/disk-j/recordurbate ~/programs/recordurbate/videos` to create [Recordurbate](https://github.com/oliverjrose99/Recordurbate) symlink.
+* To generate a new locale uncomment the ones desired in `/etc/locale.gen`. `sudo locale-gen` to generate them.
+To check the available ones `locale -a`.
+To run a program with different locale for example `LANG=ja_JP.UTF-8 wine $name`.

 ### Stuff
 * `rofi` is used instead of `dmenu`.